Choppra/CHOPPRAstats/README.md

 # CHOPPRAstats
 ##### Detailed Stats website for ARMA3's Exile MOD.
 ---
-# Disclaimer
-I am far from a PHP Expert.
-I did this project for fun to teach myself some new things.
-Please feel free to suggest improvements or request a fork of this project.
-Also, the EXILE file I made modifications to were done over a year ago.
-I am not a exile scripter and if you find a more effcient way of doing it, feel free to.

 ## Things you will need to do:
 1) Setup a webserver